vipickering/vincentp/_posts/2018-06-13-complexity.md

 While visiting a sandwich store I witnessed the following incident:

-The shop assistant spoke Smiling and welcoming
+The shop assistant spoke smiling and welcoming

 > ‘What bread would you like sir?’